ryangjchandler/spruce/README.md

 This will trigger Alpine to re-evaluate your subscribed components and re-render.

+### Externally watching for changes

+You can register watchers in a similar fashion to Alpine.
+All you need is the full dot-notation representation of your piece of state and a callback.

 ### Removing the need for `x-subscribe`

 Alpine offers a Config API.
 Using this API, you can enable an experimental global `$store` variable that is declared on the `window` object.
 This means your components do not need to manually "subscribe" to state changes: